 Is Marijuana Addictive?

-This question is often asked as marijuna is incorrectly considered by some, a “mild” drug.
+This question is often asked as marijuana is incorrectly considered by some, a “mild” drug.
 Additionally, marijuana, weed, is falsely viewed as less harmful as it is legal in some states for medical and/or recreational purposes.
-And just as alcohol and prescription drugs are legally permitted, they all come with a great life-risking cost – as does marijauana.
-Is weed addictive?
+And just as alcohol and prescription drugs are legally permitted, they all come with a great life-risking cost – as does marijuana.
+Is marijuana addiction real?
 It is beyond addictive in and of itself.

 Beyond the addiction and effects on the brain that marijuana causes, it is well established to be a gateway drug leading to the usage of numerous other life threatening substances and addictions.
 Most heroin addicts and substance abusers who have either relapsed numerous times for years or overdosed – began their deadly journey with their first marijuana joint.